apache/fluo/README.md

 * [quickstart] - Starts a MiniFluo instance that is configured to run a word count application
 * [MiniFluo] - Sets up a minimal Fluo instance that writes its data to single directory
 * [fluo-dev] - Command-line tool for running Fluo and its dependencies on a single machine
-* [fluo-deploy] - Command-line tool that launches an AWS cluster and deploys Fluo and its dependencies to it
+* [Zetten] - Command-line tool that launches an AWS cluster and sets up Fluo/Accumulo on it
 * [Production] - Sets up Fluo on a cluster where Accumulo, Hadoop & Zookeeper are running

 Except for [quickstart], all above will set up a Fluo application that will be idle unless you create client & observer code for your application.
-You can either [create your own application][applications] or configure your Fluo application to run an example below:
+You can either [create your own application][applications] or configure Fluo to run an example application below:

 * [phrasecount] - Computes phrase counts for unique documents
 * [fluo-stress] - Computes the number of unique integers by building bitwise trie
+* [webindex] - Creates a web index using Common Crawl data

 ### Implementation